weiweiwei33/weiweihsu.github.io/_posts/blog/2019-02-02-becoming-courageous-together.md

 Throughout college, one of the most life-changing programs for me was called Secret Project at CCA, directed by [John Bielenberg](https://en.wikipedia.org/wiki/John_Bielenberg) and [Marc O'Brien](https://marcobrien.net).
 The program encouraged everyone to think wrong and to challenge the status quo.

 It was through Secret Project Blitzes (which were weekend workshops and spring break trips), I realized how powerful it is to dream, and to imagine, together with others:
 We towed an airstream from California to Nevada to Utah and back.
 We got to collaborate with students from all majors, at all levels.
-We worked with several non-profit to brainstorm new products, marketing channels, etc. We dreamed of buying a container ship and sailing around the world (which, someone is doing a version of [this](https://www.patreon.com/100)).
+We worked with several non-profits to brainstorm new products, marketing channels, etc. We dreamed of buying a container ship and sailing around the world (which, someone is doing a version of [this](https://www.patreon.com/100)).

 Having gone through public and private schools in China, Secret Project was the opposite of "listen to your teachers, do your homework, maybe be just a little creative" culture I was used to.
 Participating in the Secret Project gave me ideas to run a version of it in Taiwan, where my parents are from.
-During the summer of 2015 and 2016, I produced and co-facilitated a 7-day workshop known as Secret Project Taiwan(SPTW), during which ~15 college students came together to think of wild ideas, make small bets, and test them out together, on a 500-acre large farm south-east of Taipei.
+During the summer of 2015 and 2016, I produced and co-facilitated a 7-day workshop known as Secret Project Taiwan (SPTW), during which ~15 college students came together to think of wild ideas, make small bets, and test them out together, on a 500-acre large farm south-east of Taipei.
 Everyone signed up for this summer camp with the intention to practice brainstorming and pitching ideas, but it ended up being much more than that.

 <br><br>